wdi-sf-september-2014/notes/ruby/intro_to_rails/README.md

 ####Routes
 - Like Node, routes take HTTP requests from a specific URL and hand them off to a specific controller and a specific method inside that controller.

+##Hello World in Rails

+What it's gonna take:
+- A controller with a method
+- A route
+- A view
+- Running server

+Let's do it!